natural remedies for urinary tract infection

 Hormone Replacement Therapy as a UTI Treatment

-Sometimes, postmenopausal women find vaginal estrogen therapy helpful in preventing bladder infections since the lowered estrogen levels after menopause cause changes to and an overall thinning of the tissues in the urinary tract, making you more susceptible to infection.
-It appears that estrogen therapy may help strengthen urinary tract tissue and trigger the release of natural antimicrobial proteins found in the bladder.
+In cases of recurrent UTIs, postmenopausal women may find vaginal estrogen therapy helpful in preventing bladder infections.
+The lowered estrogen levels that occur in menopause cause changes to and an overall thinning of the tissues in the urinary tract, making you more susceptible to infection.

 13 of The Best Natural Remedies for a UTI